-Marilyn Wagner – First Female Competitor.
-First female to finish Marathon (Amateur – August 3, 1968).
+Marilyn Wagner – Marilyn was the first female competitor and first female to finish the Marathon (Amateur – August 3, 1968).

-Hugh Bissonette – Paddled in the first Marathon 1947.
-Marathon champion 1948 and 1949.
-Set Marathon records both years.
-Thomas P. Marston Memorial recipient.
+Hugh Bissonette – Hugh paddled in the first Marathon 1947.
+He was the Marathon champion 1948 and 1949, setting Marathon records both years.
+He is a Thomas P. Marston Memorial recipient.

-Butch Stockton – Champion 1982 through 1986.
-Promoted Canoe Marathon.
-Assists current paddlers with repairs to their canoes.
+Butch Stockton – Butch was the Marathon champion 1982 through 1986.
+He assists current paddlers with repairs to their canoes.

 Oscoda-AuSable Township Fire Department Water Rescue – This group covered everything from staging race to raising funds and providing safety.
 They have been part of the race since its inception and continue to contribute.

 Frank and Peggy Smutek – Frank has the longest career in Marathon history – 58 years and counting.
-First Marathon in 1952 at age 18.
+He competed in his first Marathon in 1952 at age 18.
 Peggy contributes time and resources including three generations of family.
 They exemplify generosity and sportsmanship.

 Stan Hall – Stan knew he was going to be a paddler when he saw the racers finish in 1947.
-He entered 11 – finished 7.
-Champion in 1967 and 1968.
-He’s never missed a race.
+He entered 11 Marathons and finished 7.
+He was the champion in 1967 and 1968.

-John B. Cook – Through diligent and scrupulous record-keeping he has recorded the history of the Marathon for all who love the race.
+John B. Cook – Through diligent and scrupulous record-keeping John has recorded the history of the Marathon for all who love the race.

-“Big” John Baker – His accomplishments are as big as his personality.
+“Big” John Baker – John’s accomplishments are as big as his personality.
 He is a four-time champion and a five-time runner up.
-John is a mentor and an inspiration.
+John is a mentor and an inspiration to the paddling world.

-Bruce Myles – An Oscoda businessman who has been involved with the Marathon for decades.
-Bruce recorded the history of the race through photography and has contributed to the continued success of the race.
+Bruce Myles – Bruce is an Oscoda businessman who has been involved with the Marathon for decades.
+He recorded the history of the race through photography and has contributed to the continued success of the race.

 Serge Corbin – Serge is the most successful paddler in AuSable River history.
 He is an 18-time Champion and set the course record of 13:58:08 in 1994.

 Lynne Witte – Lynne is an inspiration for all women paddlers.
-She has entered 34 Marathons and finished 32.
-She is the first woman to earn the Iron Paddler Award (1993).
+She has competed in 40 Marathons, earning her Triple Iron Paddler Award in 2015 at age 61.
+She was the first woman to earn the Iron Paddler Award (1993).
 Lynne holds the Mixed Division record (1988; 4th Place; 15:05:26), and she had paddled consecutively since 1980.

 Jack Kolka – Jack had 13 consecutive finishes (1964-1977).
 He entered the race 22 times and finished 18.
 He earned the Iron Paddler Award in 1972.
-Jack mentored many young paddlers who later became Marathon Champions, including his son Jeff Kolka.
+Jack has mentored many young paddlers who later became Marathon Champions, including his son, Jeff Kolka.

-Howard Brubaker – Howard Brubaker was instrumental in starting the AuSable Marathon.
+Howard Brubaker – Howard was instrumental in starting the AuSable River Canoe Marathon.
 He and Percy Jocks paddled from Graying to Oscoda in three days to prove the race was possible.
 Howard was chairman and sponsored teams for ten years.

-Réjean Huard – Réjean Huard entered 11 and finished 3 Marathons.
-He served as an ambassador of the sport by playing a vital role in establishing the Triple Crown of racing.
+Réjean Huard – Réjean entered 11 and finished 3 Marathons.
+He served as an ambassador of the sport by playing a vital role in establishing the Triple Crown of Canoe Racing.
 He was a mentor to many young paddlers from Canada and the USA.
 It was his passion for paddling that made him loved and respected by many.